“Leeds is really innovative, offering loads of opportunities for undergraduates to get involved in research. ”

 There are lots of opportunities for you to work alongside our academics and get involved in the research happening on campus.
 Research placements may be available right from the start of your course and youll also be able to undertake a research project in your final year, giving you a chance to make your own discoveries.

 Studying at university may be very different from what youve been used to.
 You'll have our support to guide you through this transition and help you adjust to university life.

-In the most recent National Student Survey, 89% of final year Leeds students said they were either satisfied or very satisfied with the overall quality of their course.
+In the National Student Survey 2018, 88% of final year Leeds students said they were satisfied or very satisfied with the course - five points above the national average.